PEXANE2/azure-docs.tr-tr/articles/digital-twins/tutorial-facilities-analyze.md

 ms.service: digital-twins
 ms.topic: tutorial
 ms.date: 11/12/2019
-ms.openlocfilehash: 96238da73a0bf6816635a71d13ea2ae6762d1955
+ms.openlocfilehash: c52bf372f21d9c2ef3d1a148aadd899435ad4181
-ms.sourcegitcommit: 4821b7b644d251593e211b150fcafa430c1accf0
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 11/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74170398"
+ms.locfileid: "74383053"
 ---
-# <a name="tutorial-visualize-and-analyze-events-from-azure-digital-twins-by-using-time-series-insights"></a>Öğretici: Time Series Insights kullanarak Azure dijital TWINS 'deki olayları görselleştirin ve çözümleyin
+# <a name="tutorial-visualize-and-analyze-events-from-azure-digital-twins-by-using-time-series-insights"></a>Tutorial: Visualize and analyze events from Azure Digital Twins by using Time Series Insights

-Azure dijital TWINS örneğinizi dağıttıktan ve belirli koşulları izlemek için özel bir işlev uyguladıktan sonra, eğilimleri ve anormallikleri aramak için, boşluklardan gelen olayları ve verileri görselleştirebilirsiniz.
+After you deploy your Azure Digital Twins instance, provision your spaces, and implement a custom function to monitor specific conditions, you can visualize the events and data coming from your spaces to look for trends and anomalies.

-[İlk öğreticide](tutorial-facilities-setup.md), bir sanal binasının uzamsal grafiğini, hareket, karbon ve sıcaklık algılayıcıları içeren bir odada yapılandırmış olursunuz. [İkinci öğreticide](tutorial-facilities-udf.md) grafınızı ve bir kullanıcı tanımlı işlev sağladınız. İşlevi bu algılayıcı değerlerini izler ve doğru koşullara ilişkin bildirimleri tetikler.
-Diğer bir deyişle, oda boştur ve sıcaklık ve karbon dioksit düzeyleri normaldir.
+In [the first tutorial](tutorial-facilities-setup.md), you configured the spatial graph of an imaginary building, with a room that contains sensors for motion, carbon dioxide, and temperature. [İkinci öğreticide](tutorial-facilities-udf.md) grafınızı ve bir kullanıcı tanımlı işlev sağladınız.
+The function monitors these sensor values and triggers notifications for the right conditions.
+That is, the room is empty, and the temperature and carbon dioxide levels are normal.

-Bu öğretici, Azure dijital TWINS kurulumundan gelen bildirimleri ve verileri Azure Time Series Insights ile nasıl tümleştirebileceğinizi gösterir.
-Daha sonra sensör değerlerini zaman içinde görselleştirebilirsiniz.
-En fazla kullanımı elde eden ve günün en yoğun zamanlarında yer alan eğilimler için arama yapabilirsiniz.
-Ayrıca, hangi odaların stuffier ve hotetmesinin yanı sıra binadaki bir alanın, hatalı hava düzeyi olduğunu belirten sürekli yüksek sıcaklık değerleri gönderip göndermediğini de tespit edebilirsiniz.
+This tutorial shows you how you can integrate the notifications and data coming from your Azure Digital Twins setup with Azure Time Series Insights.
+You can then visualize your sensor values over time.
+You can look for trends such as which room is getting the most use and which are the busiest times of the day.
+You can also detect anomalies such as which rooms feel stuffier and hotter, or whether an area in your building is sending consistently high temperature values, indicating faulty air conditioning.

 Bu öğreticide şunların nasıl yapıldığını öğreneceksiniz:

 > [!div class="checklist"]
-> * Azure Event Hubs kullanarak veri akışı yapın.
+> * Stream data by using Azure Event Hubs.
-> * Time Series Insights ile çözümleyin.
+> * Analyze with Time Series Insights.

 ## <a name="prerequisites"></a>Önkoşullar